 The bill amends the Food Law of Michigan, specifically section 1111, to introduce new definitions and clarify existing terms related to food establishments.
 Notably, it defines "qualified premises" to include licensed premises of microbrewers, small winemakers, and tasting rooms, thereby expanding the scope of establishments covered under the law.
-Additionally, the bill updates the definitions of terms such as "raw agricultural commodity," "regulatory authority," and "retail food establishment," while also modifying the language for clarity and consistency, such as changing "pursuant to" to "in accordance with."
+Additionally, the bill updates the definitions of terms such as "raw agricultural commodity," "regulatory authority," and "temporary food establishment," while also refining the language used in existing definitions to enhance clarity and precision.

 Statutes affected: